• Skip to primary navigation

 • sliced green olives - use the pimento-stuffed green peppers for the best flavor

-• sweet raisins - these are optional.
+• sweet raisins and cranberries - these are optional

 Variations